longhorn/website/content/docs/1.6.1/monitoring/prometheus-and-grafana-setup.md

       helm upgrade longhorn longhorn/longhorn --namespace longhorn-system -f values.yaml
     ```

-Longhorn ServiceMonitor is included in the Prometheus custom resource.
+Longhorn ServiceMonitor is a [Prometheus Operator](https://prometheus-operator.dev/) custom resource.
 This setup allows the Prometheus server to discover all Longhorn Manager pods and their respective endpoints.

 You can use the label selector `app: longhorn-manager` to select the longhorn-backend service, which points to the set of Longhorn Manager pods.